 While chlorine bleach is used in commercial produce processing facilities, it is not recommended for home or food service use.
 If too much is used, it can be toxic (poisonous).
 It can also be absorbed into the product and change the flavor.

 Sprays or solutions are available to clean produce.
 USDA Agricultural Research Service scientists developed antimicrobial washes for fresh produce classified as generally recognized as safe by the FDA, meets USDA organic standards and is biodegradable (Ag Research, 2016).
 These washes are designed for producers' use post-harvest.

-What about washing produce with baking soda, vinegar or produce washes?
+Washing produce with baking soda, vinegar or produce washes